marq-andrew/cloud-jalendu/jalendu_readme.txt

   */muted** sends you the direct message that is sent to a user who has been muted by the landing-zone automod rules.

 **/newcomer** replies with a report on the newcomers waiting in the landing zone channel and their status at the last newcomer check performed by Jalendu.
-See below in functions. (newcomers are reminded of the entry requirements after two days and kicked after 7 days).
+See below in functions. (unverified newcomers are reminded of the entry requirements after two days and kicked after 7 days).

 **/mclear** [number] is a moderator only command that deletes the last [number] of messages from the channel.
+This command can't be used in a direct message.

 **/channel** regenerates the channel directories.

 **/test** [message] tests the [message] in Jalendu's auto-moderation functions (see below) that is applied to the [message]s of unverified members in landing zone.
 It replies with the auto-moderation function that would be triggered and the first word or phrase in the [message] that would have triggered it.

 **/setup** re-reads the JSON containing the auto-moderation trigger words and phrases into memory when they have been changed.
 It doesn't reply with anything and should only be of interest to Admins.

+**/emojis** lists the server emojis with their IDs and names.

 **/datacheck** checks the auto-moderation trigger words and phrases for duplication and redundancy.
 These are used to not only check the newcomers messages for words and phrases that trigger auto-verification but also for homophobic and racist language, other forms of abuse or attemps to hack our server.
 Since to command responds with words and phrases that may be offensive as well as those that can be used to automatically trigger verification, this command is restricted to moderators.